-As one of the world's top banana producers, Chiquita Brands deals in big bunches.
-The company grows, procures, markets, and sells bananas and other fresh fruits and vegetables under the Chiquita name and several others.
+One of the world's top banana producers, Chiquita Brands deals in bunches.
+The company grows, procures, markets, and sells bananas and other fresh fruits and vegetables under the Chiquita name and others.
 Bananas account for about 65% of Chiquita's sales.
-Its other offerings include whole citrus fruits, melons, grapes, apples, and tomatoes, as well as packaged fresh-cut items, processed fruit ingredients, and juices.
-The company's Fresh Express unit generates about a third of sales and is the leading US seller of packaged ready-to-eat salads.
+Its other offerings include whole citrus fruits, melons, grapes, apples, pineapples, and tomatoes, as well as packaged fresh-cut items, processed fruit ingredients, and juices.
+Its Fresh Express unit, which generates about a third of sales, is the leading US seller of packaged ready-to-eat salads.
 Chiquita's products are sold in nearly 70 countries, mainly in North America and Europe.
-Lesser markets include the Middle East, Japan, and South Korea.
+The Middle East, Japan, and South Korea are its smaller markets.

 Chiquita inked a deal in 2014 to acquire Irish rival Fyffes in a bid to become the largest banana producer and distributor in the world.
 The deal involves Chiquita paying $529 million for Fyffes and merging the two companies into what will be known as ChiqutaFyffes, generating more than $4.5 billion a year.
 Chiquita shareholders will own 50.7% of the new company.
 The transaction, which is expected to close by the end of the year, paves the way for more opportunities in new geographic markets, strengthens its position in the market for melons and pineapple, and provides some $40 million in cost savings each year by 2016.

 The Chiquita business enjoys a global reach.
 North America accounts for about 60% of Chiquita's business; Europe account for nearly 30%.
 Guatemala and Costa Rica together account for half of banana sourcing.